mozilla-releng/relengdocs/procedures/merge_duty.rst

    push: true

 :warning:
-   It’s not unlikely for the push to take between 10-20 minutes to complete.
+   It's not unlikely for the push to take between 10-20 minutes to complete.

 :warning:
    If an issue comes up during this phase, you may not be able to run